 The College of Law strongly recommends that an applicant not take any M.P.A. courses during the first year of law school.
 The first year of law school is demanding.

 d.
 Enrollment in the J.D./M.P.A.
-Joint Degree Program and Appointment of Faculty Advisors in Both Programs
+Dual Degree Program and Appointment of Faculty Advisors in Both Programs

-A student who has been admitted to both the J.D. and to the M.P.A. programs and who wishes to pursue the joint degree program opportunity must file a Joint Degree Enrollment Form with the Registrar of each program.
+A student who has been admitted to both the J.D. and to the M.P.A. programs and who wishes to pursue the dual degree program opportunity must file a Dual Degree Enrollment Form with the Registrar of each program.
 Upon filing this form and its being approved by the Associate Dean for Academic Affairs in the College of Law and the M.P.A.
-Program Director in the Department of Political Science, a Faculty Advisor will be appointed in each program to assist the student in planning an overall program of study that takes advantage of the goals of the joint degree program.
+Program Director in the Department of Political Science, a Faculty Advisor will be appointed in each program to assist the student in planning an overall program of study that takes advantage of the goals of the dual degree program.

 e.
 Requirements for Cross Over Course Credit

 To earn academic credit towards a law degree for coursework completed in the M.P.A. program: 1) an M.P.A. course must be pre approved by the College of Law Faculty Advisory, and that approval must be indicated on the “Request to Count M.P.A.
 Course Credit Toward J.D.
 Degree” Form; 2) the course must be a graduate level course; and 3) the student must receive a grade of 3.0 (“B”) or higher in the course.